Paul Revere & the Raiders: The later 1970s

 Lineup changes ensued in early 1975, with Mark Lindsay departing after a gig at Knott's Berry Farm.
 He recorded two final singles for Warner Bros. records in 1977, then turned his attentions to film scoring and commercials.
 He was also head of A&R (artists & repertoire) for United Artists Records in the 1970s.
-Keith Allison departed in April 1975, to be replaced by Ron Foos."
+Keith Allison departed in April 1975, to be replaced by Ron Foos (born December 25, 1949), later of Ironhorse.

-Country music was the choice of former guitarist Freddy Weller, who had much success on the country charts before, starting with his country version of Joe South's "Games People Play" in 1969 reaching no. 2 on the country charts as well as recording albums (his first two solo albums were produced by Mark Lindsay), and Top 10 singles on the country singles charts such as his covers of Chuck Berry's "Promised Land", the Cowsills' "Indian Lake", as well as "These Are Not My People" and "Another Night of Love" for Columbia during this time while with the Raiders, as well as after leaving the Raiders.
-(Freddy's stint was 1967–1973.)
+Country music was the choice of former guitarist Freddy Weller, who had success on the country charts, starting with his country version of Joe South's "Games People Play" in 1969 reaching no. 2.
+He recorded albums (his first two solo albums produced by Mark Lindsay).
+Top 10 singles on the country charts included covers of Chuck Berry's "Promised Land", the Cowsills' "Indian Lake", as well as "These Are Not My People" and "Another Night of Love" for Columbia during this period.
+(Weller's stint with the Raiders was 1967–1973.)

 In a memorable event, Revere married for the second time on July 4, Bicentennial Year 1976 onstage at a Raiders show.
 Revere announced his retirement from the music business at the end of 1976, but was back on the road by 1978 with a new cast of Raiders.
 Along with guitarist Doug Heath, Revere linked in this period with a group called "Louie Fontaine & the Rockets", and went on the road with them as "Paul Revere & the Raiders", featuring Blair Hill ("Louie Fontaine") as lead vocalist.
 This configuration even appeared as "Paul Revere's Raiders" without Paul, for a while in 1978.
 The "classic" lineup of Revere, Lindsay, Levin, Volk, and Smith reunited for a final time with Dick Clark on national television in 1979 and performed a medley of their biggest hits.
 The same year "Indian Reservation" was covered by the German group Orlando Riva Sound.